carbon-language/carbon-lang/clang-tools-extra/docs/clang-tidy/checks/cert-fio38-c.rst

 cert-fio38-c
 ============

-The cert-fio38-c checker is an alias, please see `misc-non-copyable-objects <misc-non-copyable-objects.html>`_ for more information.
+The cert-fio38-c check is an alias, please see `misc-non-copyable-objects <misc-non-copyable-objects.html>`_ for more information.